-Small claims court is where you can recover a small amount of money (up to $5,000) that is owed to you.
-Click a topic in the menu of links for information about completing small claims court forms.
+Small claims court is where you can recover up to $10,000 that is owed to you.

 If you are sued by someone, you will get a small claims Complaint delivered to you.
 You will need to respond by filling out an Answer to the Complaint.

 Our Small Claims Roadmap will teach you how to start and complete a case in small claims court in Vermont.
 Watch our videos, read our detailed instructions and follow the steps.

 Some things you need to know about small claims